 This type only operates until you pass away, cancel the appointment or if you suffer loss of capacity.
 A general Power of Attorney is generally taken out to deal with specific situations rather than in case your develop dementia.

 This type continues to operate if you suffer loss of capacity.

-Here we will discuss only this type as the other type is much less common.
+Here we discuss only this type as the other type is much less common.

 If you develop dementia without having appointed an enduring attorney, someone will have to apply to the Guardianship Division of the NSW Civil and Administrative Tribunal (NCAT) for a Financial Management Order (FMO).
 The making of a FMO means that all or part of your financial affairs will be managed under the NSW Trustee and Guardian Act.

-If there is no power of attorney in place and there are disagreements then a family member or someone interested in your well being may seek a FMO from NCAT.
+If there is no power of attorney and there are disagreements then a family member or someone interested in your well being may seek a FMO from NCAT.